ItsWachira/Hashnode_Blog_Posts/cl4nz8vbu00eavqnv189kdhf9.md

 # Introduction
 Hello there,

 This tutorial article falls under a series I will be writing on web development using python and javascript.
-For the next few weeks,  I will be sharing articles on different concepts utilizing the two tools.

-I am currently learning the two tools - doing python right now. 😁👌

-Today, we are going to look at how to send emails with Python using SMTP.
-Before we start, there are a few things I would like us to have:

 Prerequisites:
 - Create two new email accounts with whichever email provider- google, yahoo, or Hotmail.
 I would recommend a google and a yahoo one- there are common obviously.😁😂